2-6-4: Tank locomotives

 Tank engines with the 2-6-4T wheel arrangement were produced for many different railway systems worldwide and were mainly used for freight and suburban passenger working.
 They have been less successful on express passenger trains.
 The earliest known example also originated in South Africa, the Pretoria-Pietersburg Railway's 55 Tonner of 1898.

 Usage

 Austria

-Two Austrian express tender locomotive types were of this wheel arrangement, the Class 210 of 1908 designed by Karl Gölsdorf.
-The type therefore became known as the Adriatic arrangement, named for the Adriatic Sea which bordered Austria-Hungary until 1918.
+Two Austrian express tender locomotive types were of this wheel arrangement, the kkStB 210|210 class of 1908 and kkStB 310|310 class of 1911 designed by Karl Gölsdorf.
+The type therefore became known as the Adriatic arrangement, named for the Adriatic Sea which bordered Austria-Hungary.

 Brazil

 Preserved meter gauge locomotive Dona Joaninha, built to haul sugar cane in Brazil, uses the 2-6-4 wheel arrangement.

 Finland

 Finland had three locomotive classes with a 2-6-4T wheel arrangement, the Classes Vk1, Vk2 and Vk3.
 All three classes were nicknamed Iita.

 The Class Vk1, numbered 301 to 305, were delivered in 1900 from Baldwin Locomotive Works of Philadelphia, Pennsylvania.
-The Class Vk1 Iita were also nicknamed Amerikan because they were built in the United States of America.
+The Class Vk1 Iita were also nicknamed Amerikan because they were built in the United States.

 The Class Vk2 were numbered 454 to 455.

 The Finnish Steam Locomotive Class Vk3 were numbered 456 and 487 to 492.
 They were built in 1915 by Tampella, a Finnish heavy industry manufacturer, and were used for local passenger duties.
 One of them, Vk3 No 489, is preserved at the Finnish Railway Museum.